Monogatari/Documentation/README.md

 ### Getting Help

-While this documentation covers many parts of Monogatari's functioning, it does not cover everything you could actually do with it, remember, your VN is a website now and that means the posibilities are endless, everything you've seen on a website before can be done in your game.
+While this documentation covers many parts of Monogatari's functioning, it does not cover everything you could actually do with it, remember, your VN is a website now and that means the posibilities are endless.
+Everything you've seen on a website before can be done in your game.

 But how to look out for help on doing this things?
 Well, another benefit of your game being a website is: There is lots and lots of tutorials and documention out there!

-If you google something, for example if you want something to happen when someone clicks an image, you can google it as "javascript click image", there's no need to look for a Monogatari-specific answer, everything that applies to a website also applies for Monogatari, even the setp-by-step tutorials on web development is useful to get you started.
+If you google something, for example if you want something to happen when someone clicks an image, you can google it as "javascript click image", there's no need to look for a Monogatari-specific answer, everything that applies to a website also applies for Monogatari, even the step-by-step tutorials on web development are useful to get you started.

 But of course, you are not alone!
-If you have any doubt, problem or just want some help please contact me, I'll be glad to help in any way I can, even though Monigatari is simple enough and you can find many resourced online, I know it can be hard to get started and sometimes the documentation is not clear enough so really, contact me anytime!
+If you have any doubt, problem or just want some help please contact me, I'll be glad to help in any way I can.
+Even though Monogatari is simple enough and you can find many resources online, I know it can be hard to get started and sometimes the documentation is not clear enough, so really, contact me anytime!

 You can use my <a class="mailto" href="diego(at)hyuchia(dot)com" > email</a>, DM me at [Twitter](https://twitter.com/Hyuchia), contact me through [Google+](https://plus.google.com/+HyuchiaDiego/) or Hangouts and [Mastodon](https://mastodon.social/@HyuchiaDiego) as well.